youcefm/youcefm.github.io/_posts/2020-04-11-bayesian-simulation-of-a-sir-model-in-python.markdown

 {% endhighlight %}

+[GRAPH HERE]

-### Compare Model To Real Data
+### Compare Model To Real Data from the UK

 Now lets compare our model output for number of death to real data from the UK.
-I already calibrated the parameters in the code to relflect the UK situation as much as possible.
+I downloaded the data from this [John Hopkins University Github repo](https://github.com/CSSEGISandData/COVID-19).
+Here I use the archived data as of March 25 2020.
+Feel free to replace by more up to date data.

 {% highlight python %}